collective/collective.depositbox/README.txt

 implicitly) and his user name (the validation token) he is allowed to set a fresh password.

 This package is meant to support this and similar use cases.
-You could use this to store an email address that needs to be confirmed before adding it to a mailing list.
-Or you generate 1,000 secrets, print them, hand them out on a trade show, and give a people 5 euro when they register on your website with this secret; perhaps you could cobble something like this together in combination with PloneFormGen.

 The part this package does is:

 - storing the value (done with annotations)